Two Parts to Successful Social Advertising

-But for a rule of thumb, we suggest planning for a minimum of 3 months of running ads.
+But as a rule of thumb, we suggest planning for a minimum of 3 months of running ads.
 This allows us to gather enough data to make some good adjustments and assumptions toward ROI.
-It helps tell a story of what your audience responds to and lowers your cost per click rate.
+It helps tell a story of what your audience responds to and lowers your cost-per-click rate.

 Don’t walk away after you run the first set of ads because no one responds.
 You’re going to be frustrated and for all the wrong reasons.

 Pro Tip: If you stop or find someone else after running one set of ads, you’ll probably keep doing this, hoping to find that magical person.